Efficiency standards for replacement appliances and fixtures

 Water efficiency

-A dishwasher must have a minimum three-star water efficiency rating under the WELS Scheme and a minimum three-star energy efficiency rating under the Greenhouse and Energy Minimum Standards (Dishwashers) Determination 2015.
+Dishwashers must have a minimum three-star water efficiency rating under the WELS Scheme.
+They must also have a minimum three-star energy efficiency rating under the Greenhouse and Energy Minimum Standards (Dishwashers) Determination 2015.

-Renters and residents who arrange their own urgent repairs must also ensure any replacement water appliances or dishwasher meet the minimum efficiency ratings.
+Renters and residents can arrange their own urgent repairs.
+But any replacement water appliances or dishwasher must meet the minimum efficiency ratings.

-In limited exceptions, where the age, nature and structure of the plumbing means that a three-star rated appliance cannot be installed or will not work, then a one or two-star appliance is permitted.
-For example, if a three-star rated tap or shower rose does not produce sufficient water pressure because of the age of the plumbing, a one or two-star rated tap or shower rose may be installed.
+One or two-star appliance are permitted in limited circumstances.
+This may be where the age, nature and structure of the plumbing means that a three-star rated appliance cannot be installed or won't work.
+For example, a three-star rated tap or shower rose does not produce sufficient water pressure because of old plumbing.
+Instead, a one or two-star rated tap or shower rose may be installed.

 Non-ducted air conditioners, heat pumps and gas space heaters